1519, the Arrival of Strangers: Indigenous Art and Voices

 John Pohl, California State University, Los Angeles and University of California, Los Angeles

-Kim N. Richter, Getty Research Institute
+Kim Richter, Getty Research Institute

 Abstract: Whether heroes, villains, or vanquished, the main protagonists in war and conquest are typically men.
 In the case of the Spanish conquest of Mexico, the story is no different.
 Historic narratives have centered on Hernán Cortés, Moteuczoma II, Pedro de Alvarado, Bernal Díaz del Castillo, Cuauhtemoc, Charles V, and other men—with one exception: Malintzin/Malinche/Doña Marina, Cortés’s indigenous female interpreter.
 But what about the numerous other women directly involved or affected by this war?
 What roles did they play?
 Since these women were indigenous, it is not surprising that Spanish accounts provide scant evidence.
 Similarly, in Nahua culture, war was the domain of men, so Nahua accounts likewise focus on the accomplishment of men.
 However, a careful review of historical texts, both Spanish and Nahua, provide some information about Nahua women’s role in war, which are complemented by depictions of women in Nahua and Nahua-Spanish pictorial manuscripts, key among them Book 12 of the Florentine Codex.
 This presentation will highlight the varied roles of women in the context of war and conquest ranging from ominous visions, food providers, and collateral damage to slaves, informants, and rebels.
 Although many Nahua women suffered greatly during the various episodes of the conquest of Mexico, they also played critical roles in diplomacy and resistance.